 Gemstone follows the University of Maryland's academic policies regarding satisfactory progress toward a degree.
 In addition, earning a grade lower than a "C" in any of the required Gemstone courses (see Curriculum) will result in a student being dropped from the Program.
 The Gemstone Program also reserves the right to remove a student found in violation of the University's Student Code of Conduct and/or the Code of Academic Integrity.
 In order to earn the Gemstone Citation, students must have at least a 3.2 cumulative GPA.
 Exceptions may be granted for students below this GPA who file an appeal with the Gemstone Associate Director.

-It is possible for Gemstone students to graduate early from the University of Maryland AND satisfy the Gemstone Citation requirements, but it is only permitted to graduate one semester early, i.e. after completing GEMS 496 during the fall semester of the student's fourth year in the Gemstone Program.
+It is possible for Gemstone students to graduate early from the University of Maryland AND satisfy the Gemstone Citation requirements, but it is typically permitted to graduate one semester early, i.e. after completing GEMS 496 during the fall semester of the student's fourth year in the Gemstone Program.
 Gemstone is a four-year program, yet we recognize that talented students can fulfill degree requirements in less than four years.
 Gemstone works with students and their major college to assure that students get the most of their educational experience as a Gemstone student.
 If a student plans to graduate early, the student should communicate this to their team, mentor, and Gemstone Associate Director.
 If the student continues at the University of Maryland as a graduate student, the student can add the necessary research seminars to his or her schedule to acquire the relevant credits.
 If the student is leaving the University, then the student will not be able to add the relevant credits, but this will be taken into account when auditing the student's records for the Gemstone Citation.
 In both cases, the student HAS to assist the team with writing the thesis AND be physically present at the Team Thesis Conference in the spring of their fourth year.

 To receive credit (grade and/or the Gemstone Citation notation) for recognition of contributing significantly to the team’s research and thesis writing/editing process, the student must submit an Early Graduation Agreement to the Associate Director three weeks prior to early graduation.
 The mentor will hold the student accountable for this agreement and will confirm with the Associate Director that the student has fulfilled their responsibility outlined in the Agreement.